-The Law Library is open to the University community as well as the general public.
+The Law Library is open to the University community as well as the general public, except during exam periods.

 The main entrance to the Law School offers handicapped parking and automatic doors for wheelchair accessibility.
 The rear entrance offers a ramp and automatic doors that lead to an elevator to the first floor.
 The library entrance is not handicap accessible, but the staff is willing to assist, if necessary.
 Likewise, if a patron needs help with retrieving or photocopying materials, the Circulation and Reference staff are happy to assist.